markproy/bird-classification-workshop/docs/troubleshooting.md

 If your device shows a status of `Update is available`, scroll down and click on `Update` to get the latest set of software updates for the DeepLens.
 You will need to wait several minutes for this process to complete.

+### An error occurred during deployment.
+Greengrass deployment failed

+You may have tried to deploy a project whose Lambda function is using Python 3.6.
+It needs to use Python 2.7.
+If so, update your function accordingly, and re-deploy the project.

 ### 'mplayer' command does not successfully show a project viewer window

 There are occasional times when `mplayer` issues errors but does not completely fail.
 There are other times when the window displayed is the wrong aspect ratio.
 In either of these cases, simply `ctrl-C` the `mplayer` command, and try again.